 In recent years new developments have taken place in all of the divisions.
 In 1948 the Palomar Observatory and the 200-inch Hale telescope were dedicated.
 In 1949 the Earhart Plant Research laboratory was completed and in 1950 a new engineering building.
 In 1951 a cosmic ray laboratory was built and in the next year a synchrotron was constructed for the study of atomic nuclei.
-In 1954 the generosity of the alumni, and of the late Scott Brown, a member of the Associates, provided a gymnasium and swimming pool.
+In 1954 the generosity of the almuni, and of the late Scott Brown, a member of the Associates, provided a gymnasium and swimming pool.
 In 1955 the completion of the Norman W. Church Laboratory for Chemical Biology pointed to new activities in an important field of science.
-In 1956 work was begun on the Eudora Hull Spalding Laboratory of Engineering, an important addition to the facilities available for instruction and research in chemical and electrical engineering.
-Work was also begun on a new student health center, the gift of Mrs. Archibald B. Young in memory of her late husband, who was long an Institute Associate.